Thursday, July 18, 2024

 the burial place of Leonardo da Vinci.

-could be tracked down to attempt some DNA typing as
+relatives could be tracked down to attempt some DNA

 Until his death in 1519, da Vinci was allowed to live at our second Amboise chateau of the day, Clos Lucé.
 Called Chateau du Cloux until the 17th C, the fortified castle was bought by Charles VIII (he was busy in his short reign!) to be a summer house for French kings.
 When da Vinci arrived in 1516, he came bearing his manuscripts and three paintings, among them, the Mona Lisa.
 During the three years until his death, he kept busy with various architectural and civic building projects.